 You may wish to consider several risk-management strategies for your operation.
 First, you should insure your facilities as well as your animals.
 This may be accomplished by consulting your insurance agent or broker.
 Second, you may want to insure your income through a crop insurance program called AGR-Lite.

 To use AGR-Lite you must have 5 years of Internal Revenue Service (IRS), Schedule F, forms.
 If your business structure is either a C or an S Corporation, the necessary information can be entered into a Schedule F for crop insurance purposes.
 You can then contact an agent who sells crop insurance and insure the income of your operation.
-For more on agricultural business insurance, please see Agricultural Alternatives: Agricultural Business Insurance.
-For more information concerning crop insurance, contact a crop insurance agent or check the Pennsylvania crop insurance education website.
+For more on agricultural business insurance, please see Agricultural Business Insurance.
+For more information concerning crop insurance, contact a crop insurance agent or check the Penn State Extension website.

 When using any pesticides in your enterprise, remember to follow all label recommendations regarding application rates and personal protection equipment (PPE) requirements.
 Also remember that any Worker Protection Standards (WPS) apply to the owner as well as to employees.